 The energy consumed per passenger-kilometre is equal to the energy per vehicle-kilometre, divided by the average occupancy.

 Taking Moriarty’s 1992 occupancy figure of 26 passengers per tram, and the original very high estimate of 22MJ per vehicle-km from the RTA study, we obtain a figure of 0.85MJ per passenger-km.
 The equivalent figure for cars in peak hour is 3.7MJ per passenger-km.
 This means that even with the least favourable assumptions, energy consumption by tram passengers is a little over 20 percent that of car occupants.
-This makes tram passengers responsible for less greenhouse emissions than car occupants, even with the very poor greenhouse record of Victorian brown coal.
+This makes tram passengers in 2003 responsible for less greenhouse emissions than car occupants, even with the very poor greenhouse record of Victorian brown coal.

-When converting energy use figures to greenhouse emissions, it is important to consider the energy source being used and also the ’embodied energy’ involved in manufacturing the fuel.
+When converting energy use figures to greenhouse emissions, it is important to consider the energy source being used and also the ‘embodied energy’ involved in manufacturing the fuel.
 The way to make trams (and trains) look worse off compared with cars is to assume all electricity comes from Victorian brown coal and to ignore all the energy used in transporting crude oil and refining it into petrol.
-A more careful analysis needs to consider that much of Victoria’s electricity comes from natural gas, hydroelectric and renewable sources, and that liquid fuels require a substantial amount of energy to extract and manufacture.
+A more careful analysis needs to consider that much of Victoria’s electricity now comes from renewable sources, and that liquid fuels require a substantial amount of energy to extract and manufacture.

-Our estimate here is in keeping with those obtained in credible studies of transport energy use.
+Our estimates here are in keeping with those obtained in credible studies of transport energy use.
 These come up with widely divergent results because estimating total passenger kilometres travelled by public transport is a notoriously difficult exercise, requiring large sample sizes to get reliable results, and made even more difficult since the introduction of automatic ticketing since there are no longer any staff with day-to-day knowledge of passenger volumes.
 Unfortunately, no study since Metplan in 1987 has surveyed Melbourne tram users so comprehensively.
 Nonetheless, it is worth noting that the Millenium Cities Database for Sustainable Transport, compiled by Peter Newman and Felix Laube of Murdoch University, gives energy figures for tram use in Australia and New Zealand of 0.36 megajoules per passenger kilometre.
 Further calculations based on other sources can be found on our energy use page.